threadi/external-files-in-media-library/readme.txt

 * Added support for FTP-URLs
 * Added support for credentials for HTTP- and FTP-URLs
 * Added wrapper to support third party plugins or platforms, e.g. Imgur
+* Optimized proxy url handling
+* Optimized build process for releases
 * Replaced dialog library with new one
+* Renamed internal transient prefix for better compatibility with other plugins
 * Move support for already supported plugins in new wrapper
-* Optimized proxy url handling
-* Optimized build process for releases